 1. Up Level, Level Up

 Expose yourself to people that are doing things and experiencing life at a level above what you want, and you’ll you get there before you know it.
-David reminds us that we’re the average of the five people we spend the most time with.
+David, the CEO of Drift, reminds us that we’re the average of the five people we spend the most time with.
 So, to better yourself, spend time with people who have experiences you can observe and learn from.
 As human beings, we have to model somewhere.
 Engage with people a level up from you, then model your way there.

 2. Chemistry Matters